VincentWGan/New-Venture-Creation-with-ChatGPT/docs/case_study/product_ideation/sample1.md

 ---

-## Prompt 1.1 (Identify Top Complaints)
+## Prompt 1.1 (New Concept Development)
 ```
-What are the top consumer complaints about umbrellas found in public product reviews?
+Envision an umbrella that integrates smart technology.
+What features could it have?
 ```

 ### Prompt Engineering Tips